Chapter 4 - Criterion One: Mission and Integrity

 - To enhance the quality of life for all those we serve and the economic and social vitality of North Dakota through the discovery, sharing, and application of knowledge.
 (NDUS Policy Manual, 100.4, 2011)

 The State Board of Higher Education reviews and approves the mission statement of each campus, to ensure that each campus expresses the general purposes of the system.
 The Board also mandates an institutional mission for each campus.
-In February 1990, Valley City State University was given the institutional mandate "for superior small-college preparation of teachers and of small-business personnel for its region" and a statewide mission for leadership in the effective use of instructional technology and service to rural areas (SBHE Minutes, February 1990)
+In February 1990, Valley City State University was given the institutional mandate "for superior small-college preparation of teachers and of small-business personnel for its region" and a statewide mission for leadership in the effective use of instructional technology and service to rural areas (SBHE Minutes, February 1990).
+These mandates and the NDUS mission itself provided a cornerstone for the development of VCSU's mission and vision statements.

 Vision and Mission at Valley City State University